arnaudbos/i-rant/content/loom-part-1-scheduling.md

 I/O bound processes also benefit from this new layer of indirection because switching between threads of the same process is typically faster than switching between processes.

-> Nowadays a context switch is almost synonymous with switching between threads rather than between processes.
+> Nowadays, a context switch is almost synonymous with switching between threads rather than between processes.
-> But "context switch" is also used, in many many blog posts and articles, to talk about _process switches_,
+> But "context switch" is also used, in many blog posts and articles, to talk about _process switches_,
-> _thread switches_ or _mode switches_ almost indistinguishably.
+> _thread switches_ or _mode switches_, almost indistinguishably.
 > We'll touch on these differences in the [next part][part-2].

 Let's talk about time-sharing a bit more.